-- The cover letter should be clear and concise, have the correct information for OLAP, cite to the correct regulations and contain a list of enclosures for BOTH the initial recognition and at least ONE application for accreditation. - II.
+- Use CLINIC's Sample Cover Letter as a guide. - The cover letter should be clear and concise, have the correct information for the DOJ R & A Program, cite the correct regulations and contain a list of enclosures for BOTH the initial recognition and at least ONE application for accreditation.

+II.
 Form EOIR-31 (Request for New Recognition, Renewal of Recognition, Extension of Recognition of a Non-Profit Religious, Charitable, Social Service, or Similar Organization)